 Tip #6: Garden Plants Eating Challenge

 Teach your kids to eat vegetables, herbs, and fruits that can be found and harvested from your garden.
 If your kids don’t want to eat them, make juice out of them.
 Instead of serving the kids chips during snack time, hand them a plate of bite-sized veggies or fruits with a tasty dip.
 It would help to talk to your kids about the benefits of eating fruits and vegetables.
 Encourage them to check out the garden and pick the veggies they want to try out for the day.
 Even better, ask them to wash, cut, and prepare, with your supervision, their version of a garden salad.

 Tip #7: Visit a Local Farm

 If you don’t have a garden in your backyard, take a trip with your kids to a nearby farm, where they can get closer to fresh and organic fruits, vegetables, and herbs.
 Many farms allow visitors to walk around and hand-pick produces, even eat within the premise.
+They also have elegant teak outdoor furniture for the children to catch their breath after they prance about in the garden.
 Your children will surely enjoy the experience and realize on their own that vegetables make an exciting, not to mention healthy, meal too.